1.jpg

 TIP TWO: KEEP EVERYTHING IN ONE SPOT

-So, one thing that helped me keep myself organized and be sure I didn’t miss anything was to keep all my notes, plans, ideas, and forms all in ONE BINDER.
+One thing that helps me keep my thoughts and papers organized so I don’t miss anything is to keep all my notes, plans, ideas, and forms all in ONE BINDER.

 TIP THREE: PLAN WAY TOO MUCH

-So, just in case you have a bunch of speedy little bunnies in your classroom, having extra activities planned and prepped is always one easy thing you can do to calm anxieties all around.
-Some things you can keep in your back pocket are things like…back to school worksheets, scavenger hunts, busy boxes or books, partner games, and playdough activities.
+So, just in case you have a bunch of speedy little bunnies in your class, having extra activities planned and prepped is always one easy thing you can do to calm anxieties all around.

 TIP FOUR: PRE-PLAN DAILY ROUTINES